 Introduction: Building a Neo Geo Stick USB Adapter

-The Neo Geo AES from SNK was a glorious home arcade machine.
+The Neo Geo AES from SNK was a glorious home arcade machine released in 1990.
 However it was and still is quite expensive.
-Games are massive cartridge of multiple megabits.
+Games are massive cartridges of multiple megabits.
 Back in early 90's you can easily imagine how advanced this was.

 For retro gamers, this is an expensive leisure.
-As I'm proud owner of a AES system with 2 joysticks, I went down the shady road of emulators.
+As I'm a proud owner of an AES system with 2 joysticks, I went down the shady road of emulators.
 But I wasn't able to just plug the controllers.

 This instructable explains how to very easily build an adapter.

 Else, you can get one here at 28$.
-Looks like there are generic adapter for 15 pin game controllers around 13€, don't know about these.
+Looks like there are generic adapters for 15 pin game controllers around 13€, don't know about these.

 Step 1: USB Converter Part

-The AES game controller consists of a joystick and 6 buttons.
+The AES game controller consists of a joystick and 6 buttons (A, B, C, D + Select, Start).
 Pretty basic :-)

-This kind of kit comes with cables readily pluggable.
+This kind of kit comes with cables readily plugable in home made arcade cabinets.
 However we'll have to cut that a bit to solder on a DB 15 male connector.

 Step 2: Soldering the DSUB-15

-Note : Since we have a common ground in pad and encoder, one single ground wire is required.
+Note : Since we have a common ground in stick and encoder, one single ground wire is required.
 Keep the one you prefer :-) See next step for result.